The Ghost (novel)

-The Ghost is a 2007 political thriller by the best-selling English novelist and journalist Robert Harris.
+The Ghost is a 2007 political thriller by the best-selling English novelist and journalist Robert Harris about a professional ghostwriter hired to write the memoirs of a former British prime minister.
 In 2010, the novel was adapted into a film, The Ghost Writer, directed by Roman Polanski and starring Ewan McGregor and Pierce Brosnan, for which Polanski and Harris co-wrote the screenplay.

 Plot summary

 Most of the plot takes place on Martha's Vineyard, Massachusetts, where former British Prime Minister Adam Lang has been holed up in the holiday home of his billionaire American publisher to turn out his memoirs on a deadline.
 Lang's former aide, Mike McAra, was struggling to ghostwrite Lang's memoirs until he drowned when he apparently fell off the Woods Hole ferry.
 The fictional narrator of The Ghost, whose name is never given, is hired to replace him.
-His girlfriend walks out on him over his willingness to take the job: "She felt personally betrayed by him; she used to be a party member", reflecting a wider dissatisfaction over Lang's policies, particularly pertaining to the War on Terror.
+His girlfriend walks out on him over his willingness to take the job: "She felt personally betrayed by him; she used to be a party member", reflecting a wider dissatisfaction over Lang's policies, particularly pertaining to the war on terror.
 The narrator begins to suspect foul play over McAra's death.

 Meanwhile, Lang is accused by his enemies of war crimes.
 A leaked memorandum has revealed that he secretly approved the capture and the extraordinary rendition of British citizens to Guantanamo Bay to face interrogation and torture, one of whom died.
 Richard Rycart, Lang's disillusioned and renegade former foreign secretary (loosely based on Robin Cook, although inspired by Michael Heseltine), whose desires to adopt an "ethical" foreign policy and criticism of the hardline Atlanticist views of Lang ensured his sacking.
 Now at the United Nations, Rycart is in a position to do his former boss serious damage.
 Lang thus appears in imminent threat of indictment at the International Criminal Court and thus exile in the United States.